macoo88/Klient_skola/README.md

 Usage:

-./main -h / help    --> shows a little help
+./main -h / help    --> shows a little help\n
 ./main LIST          --> List all files on server ./main GET <hash>   --> this returns file that corresponds to the hash ./main GET <hash> -d  --> same as GET but also saves the file